-No material transactions took place during 2017 with related parties, other than operating business transactions between the companies in the TGS Group.
-All companies within TGS are 100% owned, directly or indirectly by the Company, except for Calibre Seismic Company which is owned 50% by one of the subsidiaries.
+No material transactions took place during 2018 with related parties, other than operating business transactions between the companies in the TGS group.
+All companies within the TGS group are 100% owned, directly or indirectly, by the Company, except for Calibre Seismic Company which is owned 50% by one of the subsidiaries.
 Business transactions between the entities of TGS were performed at arm's length principles.
 The main business transactions can be aggregated as follows:

-2017 2016
+2018 2017

-Data processing costs 27,133 21,724
+Data processing costs 27,133 27,133

-Brokerage fees 29,757 13,286
+Brokerage fees 34,927 29,757

-Management fees 16,121 11,134
+Management fees 13,892 16,121

-For information about intercompany interest income and expense, see Note 15.
+For information about inter-company interest income and expense, see Note 15.

-The Company has no liabilities in the form of mortgages, other collateral or guarantees in favour of entities within the TGS Group.
+The Company has no liabilities in the form of mortgages, other collateral or guarantees in favor of entities within the TGS Group.

-For a specification of intercompany receivables and liabilities, see Note 10.
+For a specification of inter-company receivables and liabilities, see Note 10.